 George Plimpton attends the 1968 annual spring pet show, emceed by Art Buchwald, at the Robert F. Kennedy estate in Virginia.

 Merce Cunningham Ballet.
-Music by John Cage.
+Music by David Tudor.
 Set Design by Andy Warhol.

 Police chiefs at their 1968 convention in Waikiki, discuss Black Panthers, the Chicago Democratic Convention, and the latest weaponry.